BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/4-minimalism.md

 ```

 Ok, using ``repeats: {rrand(1, 4)}`` to simulate the musician's choice of repetition seem to work.
-However, now we run into another problem: we need the exact same amount of repeats for the duration part of the melodig fragment!
+However, now we run into another problem: we need the exact same amount of repeats for the duration part of the melodic fragment!
-At this point I stoped trying to use pattern for this example because the code is already quiete complicated for something that should be rather easy.
+At this point I stopped trying to use pattern for this example because the code is already quite complicated for something that should be rather easy.

 Let us switch gears.
 Let us try to use routines instead.